Frequently asked questions relating to Macclesfield Lease Extensions

-• I am looking for a rough estimate of what a lease extension will cost for a flat I would like to purchase.
-It has fivety seven years balance left.
+• I am looking for a rough estimate of what a lease extension will cost for a flat I would like to buy.
+It has seventy nine years left.

-• I'm seeking some help concerning a lease extension on my flat.
-I'll be looking to do this in nine months time as we have to move then.
+• I'm seeking some advice concerning extending the lease on my flat.
+I'll be looking to do this sometime next year as we need to move then.
 Unfortunately the current lease is now very short and therefore I'm guessing it'll be expensive to extend.
-I'm also thinking that I'll probably have to go down the tribunal route.
-Can you recommend a good conveyancers who specialises in lease extensions.
-Preferably based in Macclesfield?
+I'm also thinking that I'll probably have to go down the LVT route.
+Can you recommend a good conveyancing practitioners with expertise in lease extensions.
+Ideally nearby in Macclesfield?

 • Other Topics